 Check on Company Policy

 Company policy determines the hours that employees are expected to work.
 The company may specify a set number of hours and, optionally, what your work schedule will be.
-For example, your employee handbook may specify 9 am to 6 pm, or simply state 45 hours per week.
+For example, your employee handbook may specify 9 am to 6 pm or state 45 hours per week.

 Official employer designations regarding full-time employment generally range from 35 to 45 hours, with 40 hours being by far the most common standard.
 Some companies consider 50 hours a week full-time for exempt employees.

 In some cases, especially at a start-up, it can be whatever number of hours it takes to get the job done.
 The company may not set a standard schedule or number of hours that employees are expected to work.

 Informal expectations for staff can differ markedly from the minimum hours required to be classified as full-time at an organization.
 If the type of work schedule hasn't been clarified when you are interviewing for a job, carefully investigate what is expected to be considered a top-performing employee at the company if you have concerns about maintaining a balanced lifestyle.